 Media Relations: Gun Reform Protest Coverage Goes Worldwide

-On February 14, 2018, the nation was shocked when a gunman opened fire at Marjory Stoneman Douglas High School in Parkland, Florida, killing seventeen students and staff members and injuring seventeen others.
+On February 14, 2018, the nation was shocked when a gunman opened fire at Marjory Stoneman Douglas High School in Parkland, Florida.
+The stream of bullets coming out of his AR-10 upper’s nozzle killed seventeen students and staff members and injured seventeen others.

 Only 3 days after the shooting that shocked the nation, Steppingstone LLC got a call from a group called Teens for Gun Reform, which was organizing a protest the following day at the White House on February 18 (President’s Day).
 Led by two high school students who organized the protest through social media while at an academic competition that weekend, the group planned to demonstrate its grief with a “lie-in” and to call on our nation to break its gridlock over gun law reform.